 How to Make Roasted Carrot Soup

-This roasted carrot soup recipe is essentially three steps: roast the vegetables, blend, then simmer and season.
+This roasted carrot soup recipe is essentially four steps: roast the vegetables, blend, simmer, and season.
 Here’s how you make it:

 • Get ready.
 Preheat your oven to 425°F. Brush a sheet pan with olive oil.